dafanghe/DeepSceneTextReader/README.md

 # Status
 Currently two pretrained model is provided.
 One for scene text detection, and one for scene text recognition.
 More model will be provided.
+Note that the current model is not so robust.
+U can easily change to ur trained model.
+The models will be continuously updated.

 # build process